ashn-dot-dev/scratch/leetcode/README.md

 problems I solved, the easiest for me was "Palindrome Number" and the most difficult was "Longest Substring Without Repeating Characters".
-While solving the longest substring problem, I *did* figure out how to use the sliding window technique, but implement it efficiently without using `std::map` took me an additional hour after my initial solve.
+While solving the longest substring problem, I *did* figure out how to use the sliding window technique, but implementing it efficiently without using `std::map` took me an additional hour after my initial solve.
 It was like 11:00 PM at the time, so my tiredness was likely a contributing factor, but an optimized solution still took longer than anticipated.